Opinion | Republicans’ war on voting feels increasingly frantic

 No matter how hard Asian Americans and African Americans advocate for anti-hate legislation or gun safety, Republicans appear determined to ignore them, to play to the extremists in their base and to rely on everything from gerrymandering to curtailing voting access for minorities to keep them in power.
 Using anti-democratic means to keep Whites in power is the very essence of white supremacy.

-Indeed, by securing themselves in power, Republicans can continue to deny that the six Asian American women who were killed in Georgia were even victims of a hate crime.
+Indeed, by securing themselves in power, Republicans can continue to deny that the six Asian women who were killed in Georgia were even victims of a hate crime.
 Maybe instead of cracking down on voting, they should consider reading a CNN op-ed by the Rev. Laura Mariko Cheifetz.

 “This is textbook sexism, racism, objectification and misogynistic violence.
 Asian and Asian American women are objects of temptation,” she wrote.
 “In the alleged shooter’s Christian worldview, we are the cause of his sin.
 His vision fit into an ardently evangelical tradition such as the Southern Baptist Convention, a denomination whose roots are White supremacist, where we are targets for missionary activity, or a jumbled set of stereotypes to be mined for mediocre racist curriculum.”